 THE AUTHOR of a rather foolish book entitled Thoughts asked the British actor and playwright Samuel Foote (1720-77) if he had read it.

 The book in its last editions contains lousy teachings against maya, which is a concept that has changed over time in the long Hindu tradition.
 There are many nuances to it.
-In the hands of Yogananda and SRF, the devil is drawn into understanding of maya too.
+In the hands of Yogananda and SRF, some devil has gone into their alarming teachings too.

 Au: Yogananda, Paramahansa.
 Autobiography of a Yogi.
 13th ed.
 Los Angeles: Self-Realization Fellowship (SRF), 1998.